sinchana-kumbale/depression-detection-text/README.md

   * `model_transcript.py: ` Used the created transcript file to detect depression with an LSTM model and GloVe embeddings.
 The code performs basic pre processing before input to the model.
 It does not use the pre provided train, test and validation split of DAIC WOZ.

-- **AnxietyDetectionMethodology_Replicated**
+- **DEPTWEET Replication**

-  Replicates the work by Agarwal et al, 2023 ([Paper](https://arxiv.org/pdf/2312.15272)) but modifies it for depression detection
+  Replicates the work by Kabir et al, 2023 ([Paper](https://www.sciencedirect.com/science/article/pii/S0747563222003235))
-  * `dataset_analysis.py: ` Used to visualise the sentiment and emotion distribution of the depressed and non depressed classes of the DAIC WOZ dataset with T5 finetuned models.
-  * `extract_features.py: ` Used to load the DAIC WOZ transcripts, apply basic preprocessing, use roberta to encode and extract features
-  * `train_evaluate_models.py: ` Uses the encoded tokens and features and splits into the default train, test and validation, upsamples to balance the classes, uses SVM classifier and reports metrics
+  * `data_preprocess.py: ` Loads a dataset and splits into train, val and test sets
+  * `LSTM.py: ` Builds an LSTM Model and calculates AUC Score replicating the work in their paper
+  * `BERT.py: ` Uses Transformer's BERT with DEPTWEET and calculated AUC similar to their efforts
+  * `DistilBERT.py: ` Uses Transformer's DistilBERT with DEPTWEET and calculated AUC similar to their efforts

 - **Sinchana DAIC WOZ Codes**